• Homeowner

 • Details of your complaint

-• What the provider company said when you contacted them about the problem
+• What the utility provider said when you contacted them about the problem

 What does EWOV do once they have received a complaint?

-he complaint process at EWOV is designed to be easy and accessible.
+The complaint process at Energy and Water Ombudsman of Victoria (EWOV) is designed to be easy and accessible.
 The following steps outline the process.

-• Your utilities provider to contact you by phone or in writing within 3 business days, and
+• 3 business days to contact you by phone or email;

 EWOV will investigate the complaint

-Once EWOV has finished its investigation, it will make a decision about what it thinks the best way to resolve the issue will be.
+If you and the utility provider cannot agree on an outcome and the complaint is not able to be resolved, EWOV can make a decision about what it thinks the best way to resolve the issue will be.

-1. Accept the decision – if you take this option, the decision will be binding on the utilities provider.
+1. Accept the decision – if you take this option, the decision will be binding on the utility provider, meaning that the utility provider must comply with EWOV’s decision.

-2. Reject the decision – if you take this option, the EWOV process will be over and the decision will not be binding on the utilities provider.
-You will need to find another way to resolve the issue.
+2. Reject the decision – if you take this option, the EWOV process will be over, and the decision will not be binding on the utility provider.
+You will need to find another way to resolve the issue in another forum, such as a court.

 Extra Resources